jser/realtime.jser.info/_posts/2013-06-08-a-couple-of-use-cases-for-calc-css-tricks.md

 ---
-title: 'A Couple of Use Cases for Calc() | CSS-Tricks'
+title: A Couple of Use Cases for Calc() | CSS-Tricks
 author: azu
 layout: post
 itemUrl: 'http://css-tricks.com/a-couple-of-use-cases-for-calc/'